slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

 Spend less than you make.
-Stay liquid.
-Never invest in anything you can't sell in 30 days and diversify with uncorrelated bets.
+Stay liquid, never invest in anything you can't sell in 30 days.
+Diversify with uncorrelated bets.
 Saving a higher proportion of your income allows to cut decades off of your working life.
 The secret to get rich is not to make more money but to keep it.

-### How to spot your investment confort zone?
+### On your investment comfort zone

 Risk of losing money vs the risk of missing opportunity.
 Scared money never wins.